 The Company may enter into a financing arrangement requiring the issuance of warrants to holders as part of the transaction.
 Warrants may also be issued to brokers or finders as consideration for services provided.
 Warrants issued for services provided are measured at the fair value of services received.
 Only if the fair value of the services cannot be measured reliably would the fair value of the equity instruments granted be used.
 Warrants not issued in exchange for goods or services can be classified as a derivative financial liability or an equity instrument depending on the terms and conditions of the warrants.
-Consideration received on the sale of a share and share purchase warrant classified as equity is allocated, within equity, to their respective equity accounts on a reasonable basis.
-The allocation method the Company uses is residual method.
+Consideration received on the sale of a share and share purchase warrant classified as equity is allocated, within equity, to their respective equity accounts using the residual method as follows: the proceeds are allocated first to commons shares based on the market trading price of the common shares at the time of financing, and any excess is allocated to share purchase warrants.